ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 Sometimes you need either IPv4 or IPv6 addresses.
 To filter only for a particular type, ``ipaddr()`` filter has two "aliases", ``ipv4()`` and ``ipv6()``.

-Example use of an IPv4 filter
+Example use of an IPv4 filter:

 .. code-block:: yaml+jinja

     {{ myvar | ansible.netcommon.ipv4 }}

-A similar example of an IPv6 filter
+A similar example of an IPv6 filter:

 .. code-block:: yaml+jinja

     {{ myvar | ansible.netcommon.ipv6 }}

-Here's some example test results to look for IPv4 addresses
+Here's some example test results to look for IPv4 addresses:

 .. code-block:: none